cuiyan142857/GBFRSavePatcher/README.md

 **Acknowledgments:**

-The data structures and parsing methods are derived from the project https://github.com/Nenkai/GBFRDataTools.
+This project is licensed under the MIT License and includes code from [Nenkai](https://github.com/Nenkai/GBFRDataTools)’s repository.

 Many thanks to nenkai for the project.